gadreysophie/VV-ISTIC-TP3/exercises/pmd-test-smells.md

 ### Discuss the test smell you found with the help of PMD and propose here an improvement.
 Include the improved test code in this file.

+ Here is a test I found in the Apache Common Collections.
+It could be better to replace fail() by Assert.fail()

 ```
 public void testNewArrayList() {